luc-ta/luc-ta.github.io/_pages/publications.md

 ---
 layout: archive
 title: "Publications"
+sitemap: false
 permalink: /publications/
 author_profile: true
 ---

+Note: remove the "sitemap" line in preamble when ready to publish

 {% if site.author.googlescholar %}
   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>